snpsuen/FRR_MetalLB_BGP_Minikube/README.md

 ### 8. End to end test out

 Run curl to send an HTTP request from the client to the Nginx service at 172.24.20.100 in a whle loop.
-HTTP responses are observed to come from the three Nginx pods in a fairly balanced manner.
+HTTP responses are observed to come from the three Nginx pods in a fairly even manner.
 ```
 ubuntu:~/srl-k8s-anycast-lab$ while true
 > do